nqhiggins/Hello-World/README.md

-This is a sample of a good README.md file that can be used when describing a project.
+This is a sample of a README.md file that can be used when describing a project.

 # Project Title